mariacjones1/henry-viii-wives/README.md

 - CSS tested using [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)
     - Error found on line 132: _, is an incorrect operator : 1fr,2fr,1fr_
         - Property removed from class as it's not required for the page layout.
-No other errors returned.
+    - No other errors returned.
     - Warning found on line 1:_'Imported style sheets are not checked in direct input and file upload modes_
         - External style sheet used for Google fonts not checked by external validator.
 Warning okay to ignore.
+    - Warnings found on lines 98 and 272: _-webkit-sticky is a vendor extension_
+        - Property used to allow sticky positioning in Safari browsers.
+Warning okay to ignore.
-No other warnings returned.
+    - No other warnings returned.